What is Localization? All you Need to Know

 It’s a win-win situation for everyone.

-Different Kinds of Localization
+Different Types of Localization

 Localization is not just about translating websites and digital content.
 In this modern age, we are dealing with all sorts of complicated platforms: apps, games, web apps, and more.
+Specific market localization requires tailoring content to the cultural norms and preferences of a particular region.

 Here are some examples of what you can localize by using Transifex.